Terrence Ross

-Terrence James Elijah Ross (born February 5, 1991) is an American professional basketball player for the Phoenix Suns of the National Basketball Association (NBA).
-He played college basketball for the Washington Huskies, where he was a first-team All-Pac-12 selection before being drafted eighth overall in the 2012 NBA draft by the Toronto Raptors.
+Terrence James Elijah Ross (born February 5, 1991) is an American former professional basketball player.
+A shooting guard/small forward, he played college basketball for the Washington Huskies, where he was a first-team All-Pac-12 selection before being drafted eighth overall in the 2012 NBA draft by the Toronto Raptors.

 As a rookie, Ross was crowned champion of the 2013 Slam Dunk Contest.
 In January 2014, he became the first player in NBA history to score 50 or more points in a game while averaging fewer than 10 points per game at the time.
 In February 2017, he was traded to the Orlando Magic.
-He joined the Suns in February 2023 after reaching a contract buyout agreement with the Magic.
+He joined the Phoenix Suns in February 2023 after reaching a contract buyout agreement with the Magic.

+Early life

+Ross was born in Long Beach, California, to Terry and Marcine Ross.
+Both of his parents played college basketball for the Cal Poly Pomona Bronocos and were students when Ross was born.
+His mother, Marcine Parker (née Edmonds), played as a power forward for the Broncos; Ross wore the jersey number 31 in tribute to her as she used the number during her career.
+His father, Terry, played professionally in the defunct Continental Basketball Association (CBA) and won the slam dunk title while with the Tri-City Chinook in 1995.

+When his parents divorced, Ross and his younger sister, Taelor, moved with their mother to Los Angeles where she worked as a gym teacher.
+The family moved often and eventually settled in Portland, Oregon, when Ross was in middle school.

 High school career

 As a freshman and sophomore, Ross attended Jefferson High School in Portland, Oregon where he won the Oregon 5A Player of the Year, after leading Jefferson to the first of three consecutive state championships.
 As a junior in 2008–09, he attended Montrose Christian School in Rockville, Maryland where he was first-team All-Metro after averaging 13.5 points per game for the number 1 ranked Montrose.
 Midway through his senior year, Ross returned to Jefferson High School but could not play basketball due to transfer rules.

 On April 30, 2010, Ross signed a National Letter of Intent to play college basketball for the University of Washington.

 Considered a four-star recruit by ESPN.com, Ross was listed as the No. 5 small forward and the No. 30 player in the nation in 2010.